Gustav Nyquist

 Gustav Nyquist Family

-Gustav Nyquist has a brother, Oscar Nyquist, who has played junior ice hockey for the Wilkes-Barre/Scranton Knights of the Eastern Hockey League and represented Sweden in the 2015 Winter Universiade.
+Gustav Nyquist comes from a Swedish family that supported his early interest in ice hockey.
+His brother, Oscar Nyquist, has played junior ice hockey for the Wilkes-Barre/Scranton Knights of the Eastern Hockey League (EHL) and was selected to represent Sweden at the 2015 Winter Universiade, continuing the family’s connection to the sport at a competitive level.

 Personal Life